karangoraniya/karangoraniya/README.md

 # 💫 About Me:

-🔭 I’m currently working on Solidity, Ethereum, Near<br>👯 I’m looking to collaborate on sexy ⚡️ projects<br>🌱 I’m currently learning New Technologies ine web3<br>💬 Ask me about Blockchain, Solidity, Web3 related<br>⚡ Fun fact The Future Will Be Decentralised
+🔭 I’m currently working on Solidity, Ethereum, Near<br>👯 I’m looking to collaborate on sexy ⚡️ projects<br>🌱 I’m currently learning New Technologies in web3<br>💬 Ask me about Blockchain, Solidity, Web3 related<br>⚡ Fun fact The Future Will Be Decentralised

 ## 🌐 Socials: